MingotJuliette/Mathematical-Roadmap-to-Deep-Learning-with-Practical-Financial-Applications/experimentation_result/RNN_Nasdaq.md

 | GRU      | 0.7706  | 0.8778  | 0.6544  | 0.1131  |
 | LSTM     | 0.7519  | 0.8671  | 0.6473  | 0.1346  |

-### Predictions vs True Values
+### B.7.1 - Predictions vs True Values

-The plots below show predicted versus true log-return values for each model.
-They are aligned horizontally for easier comparison.
+The plots below show predicted versus true volatility forecast $t+2$ values for each model.

 | ODE-RNN | LSTM | GRU |
 |---------|------|-----|
 | ![ODE-RNN Prediction](figure/ODERNN.png) | ![LSTM Prediction](figure/LSTM.png) | ![GRU Prediction](figure/GRU.png) |

-*Figure: Comparison of predicted vs true Bitcoin log returns for ODE-RNN, LSTM, and GRU models.*
+*Figure: Comparison of predicted vs true Nasdaq volatility forecast for ODE-RNN, LSTM, and GRU models.*

-All three models clearly outperform the baseline model `GARCH(1,1)`, confirming ...
+All three models clearly outperform the baseline model `GARCH(1,1)`.

 However, performance differences are consistent:

 * **LSTM achieves the lowest error metrics (MSE, RMSE, MAE).**
 * It explains the largest fraction of variance (highest R²).
 * It exhibits the strongest correlation with realized volatility.
-* Directional accuracy is tied with GRU and slightly above ODE-RNN.

 ---

-For volatility forecast exploitation, **LSTM** is the preferred model.
+**For volatility forecast exploitation, LSTM is the preferred model.**

-It provides:
-* Better magnitude calibration,
-* Higher explanatory power,
-* Equal-best directional performance.

 ---

-# Forecast Evaluation and Potential Exploitation
+# C - Forecast Evaluation and Potential Exploitation

----
 This section explains how the volatility forecasts are evaluated, calibrated, and translated into a volatility timing strategy.
 Both the mathematical reasoning and the intuition behind each step are presented.

 ---
-## Denormalization
+## C.1 - Denormalization

 During training, the target variable was standardized: